abubalo/accessibility-tester/README.md

 3. Wait for the test results to appear
 4. Review the results and make any necessary changes to improve accessibility

-## Contributing

-If you'd like to contribute to Website Accessibility Tester, feel free to submit a pull request.
-Bug reports and feature requests are also welcome.

-## License

-Website Accessibility Tester is released under the MIT License.
-See `LICENSE` for more information.

 ## Acknowledgements